xczhou-astro/galaxyGenius/README.md

 ![RGB](assets/subhalo_253881_rgb.png)

 ## Updates

-- 2025-02-20:
+- 2025-04-28
-    1. Add check and retry features for requests to handle failure of Web-based API.
+1. Add support for viewRedshift
+2. Bug fixes

 - 2025-04-22:
 1. Add support for local cosmology, and view distance for instrument
 2. Add check for hydrodynamic solver: VoronoiMesh (TNG) and smoothParticle (EAGLE)
 3. Replace ExtinctionOnly simulation mode to NoMedium
 4. Add support for field of view instead of setting it equal boxlength
 5. Add support for only output SEDs

+- 2025-02-20:
+1. Add check and retry features for requests to handle failure of Web-based API.

 ## Dependence
 Python verison: